“It taught me a lot about working together as a community.”

 Service at work site all day, closing celebrations

-Pack up, clean site, fill out evaluations, breakfast, closing circle, depart
+Pack up, clean site, receive bookmark with website to take online evaluation survey, breakfast, closing circle, depart.